-Operational Plan 2021-2022 Activity Progress Commentary CP6.5.1 Commence a review of Council's Cleveland accommodation.
-Office of t he General Manager Organisational Services a) Undertake pre-planning activities to determine options for Q1 25.0% Council's office footprint in Cleveland.
-Q2 30.0% Work is underway to appoint a Project Manager to guide Council's efforts and to develop a detailed business case for Council's consideration of the next steps.
+Operational Plan 2021-2022 Activity Progress Commentary CP6.5.1 Commence a review of Council's Cleveland accommodation. he General Manager Organisational Services a) Undertake pre-planning activities to determine options for Q1 25.0% Council's office footprint in Cleveland.
+Q2 • 30.0% Work is underway to appoint a Project Manager to guide Council's efforts and to develop a detailed business case for Council's consideration of the next steps.
+Q3 • 50.0% Ranbury Consultants are developing a business case for a new accommodation building.
+The first draft of the business case is anticipated to be reviewed by Council before the end of this financial year.